Beach Foraging

 Scallops and Oysters

-Both of these shellfish like to be permanently submerged and don’t really move around like cockles do, so there’s no chance they will accidentally wander to far up the beach for easy gathering.
+Both of these shellfish like to be permanently submerged and don’t really move around as cockles do, so there’s no chance they will accidentally wander too far up the beach for easy gathering.
 The main method of gathering these is either dredging or diving, but neither method is ideal for the average forager.
 The only way to find these shellfish is to follow the tide out during the start of spring when the tide reaches much lower levels than it does throughout the rest of the year.

 Razor Clams